Drop your Decoder: Pre-training with Bag-of-Word Prediction for Dense Passage Retrieval: Experiments

 \paragraph{\textbf{Retrieval Performances}} Pre-training with Bag-of-Word prediction achieves state-of-the-art retrieval performances on several large-scale retrieval benchmarks.
 As is displayed in Table \ref{table_results_main}, our method outperforms the strongest baseline by +0.8\% (MRR@10) and +1.7\% (R@50) on MS-MARCO, +1.0\% (R@100) on NQ and +0.5\% (R@5 and R@20) on TriviaQA.
 Note that compared with the existing MAE-style pre-training, our method explicitly removes the mandatory need for the additional decoder and outperforms several MAE retrieval baselines.
 The performance improvements completely come from the incorporation of the Bag-of-Word pre-training task, other than data augmentation or task ensembles.
 Our method works with extreme simplicity and is robust to various retrieval domains.

 \paragraph{\textbf{Pre-training Efficiency}} Bag-of-Word prediction pre-trains dense retrieval models with higher speed and fewer CPU/GPU complexities.
+We compare the training efficiencies with a single NVIDIA H800 GPU.
 As is shown in Table \ref{table_efficency}, compared with MAE-based encoder-decoder structures, our method removes the need for the additional decoder, which saves > 83\% GPU computation time on the decoding side.
 Additionally, our method does not involve extensive masking strategies, which saves 99\% CPU time for the data process compared to enhanced decoding.
 Overall, the Bag-of-Word prediction has a very slight training speed degeneration and achieves 67\%, 19\%, and 16.2\% training speedup compared with enhanced decoding, auto-regression, and auto-encoding.